A non-commutative homogeneous coordinate ring for the degree six del Pezzo surface: Introduction

 Let $R$ be the free $\CC$-algebra on $x$ and $y$ modulo the relations

 Give $R$ a $\ZZ$-grading by declaring that

+The ring $R$ arises, in somewhat hidden guise, in a paper about string theory \cite{BP} (see section \ref{sect.mtvn}).
+The present paper concerns only the mathematical properties of $R$ and its relation to the degree 6 del Pezzo surface.

-In this paper we prove there is a surprisingly close relationship between the non-commutative algebra $R$ and the third del Pezzo surface.
-This relationship can be exploited to obtain a deep understanding of the representation theory of $R$.
+The main result in this paper establishes the following surprising relationship between $R$ and the degree six del Pezzo surface.

-\begin{thm} Let $R$ be the non-commutative algebra $\CC[x,y]$ with relations (\ref{relations}).
+\begin{thm} Let $R$ be the non-commutative algebra $\CC[x,y]$ defined by the relations (\ref{relations}).
 Let $\Gr R$ be the category of $\ZZ$-graded left $R$-modules.
-Then there is an equivalence of categories
+There is an equivalence of categories

-where the left-hand side is the category of quasi-coherent $\cO_{\BB_3}$-modules and the right-hand side is the quotient category modulo the full subcategory $\sT$ consisting of those modules $M$ such that for each $m \in M$, $(x,y)^nm=0$ for $n \gg 0$. \end{thm}
+where the left-hand side is the category of quasi-coherent $\cO_{\BB_3}$-modules and the right-hand side is the quotient category modulo the full subcategory $\Fdim R$ consisting of those modules that are the sum of their finite dimensional submodules. \end{thm}

 Theorem \ref{thm.main1} is a consequence of the following result.